Whitworth Community High School

 We affirm that every student has the right to be included in a broad, balanced and relevant curriculum; and that each student is entitled to have the opportunity to participate fully in an education which inspires, challenges, motivates and rewards them, ultimately enabling them to achieve their individual potential.

 Provision for able, gifted and talented students is an integral part of the teaching and learning that takes place at Whitworth Community High School.
 All teachers are teachers of the Most Able, and providing for their needs is a whole school responsibility.
-Thus every teacher is responsible for recognising the needs of Most Able students and ensuring that they are afforded subject-specific appropriate teaching and learning in order to achieve their potential.
+Thus every teacher is responsible for recognising the needs of Most Able students and ensuring that they are afforded subject-specific teaching strategies to enable them to climb higher towards their academic potential.

 Definition and scope